 The Community & Care Co-Ordinator works in close partnership with the Doctors, who she keeps informed of any concerns or needs that the patient may have.
 She can also seek advice from the Doctors on the patient’s behalf.

 Currently this role is only available to people living in Shropshire but it has been found very beneficial and helpful by other patients and Doctors in the county.

 Any Doctor, Nurse or Health Professional can refer patients to the service.

-If you would like to speak to Chrissie, please contact her on the above telephone number.
+If you would like to speak to Tracy, please contact her on the above telephone number.